TripleS

-The group's concept is that each member has the special ability "S", and they will join forces to demonstrate their abilities through the "Dimension" that will be recreated every season with new concepts.
+The group's concept is that each member has the special ability "SSS", and they will join forces to demonstrate their abilities through the "Dimension" that will be recreated every season with new concepts.

 They made their official debut as a group on February 13, 2023, with their extended play (EP) Assemble.

 Name

 The group name "TripleS" represents the concept of "the idol of all possibilities", with the three "S" letters as an acronym for "Social, Sonyo [meaning 'girl' in Korean], Seoul".

 History

 Pre-debut activities

 Prior to joining Modhaus, several members were already involved in the entertainment industry.
 Jeong Hye-rin was a child actress under Kids Planet, making her acting debut in the 2018 web-series Between Us; she also appeared in a commercial for Japanese textbooks.
 Kim Na-kyoung is the younger sister of singer Bibi and appeared in the final episode of SBS competition show The Fan.
-Hye-rin and Na-kyoung are former P Nation trainees.
-Lee Ji-woo is a former SM Entertainment, JYP Entertainment, YG Entertainment, and FNC Entertainment trainee.
+Hye-rin and Na-kyoung were former P Nation trainees.
+Lee Ji-woo was a former SM Entertainment, JYP Entertainment, YG Entertainment, and FNC Entertainment trainee.
 She made her acting debut in the web drama I:Love:Dm.
 Seo Da-hyun was a former Source Music trainee.
 In 2021, she appeared on an episode of popular Korean reality web-show Sixth Sense.

 Kim Soo-min previously auditioned for P Nation and Jellyfish Entertainment.
 Kaede was a former child model, and she was an exclusive model for the Japanese magazine Nico Petit until 2019; after she left she became a model for clothing brands Lindiha and Lizlisa.
 Kim Chae-yeon is a former member of Busters and CutieL as well as an actress and television host for children's television shows Cooking Class, Tok!Tok!
 Boni Hani, and Quiz Monster.
 Park So-hyun was a popular ulzzang on social networks.

 Lee Ji-woo and Kim Yoo-yeon were contestants on the MBC survival show My Teenage Girl, where Ji-woo was the lead actress for the show's teasers.
 Ji-woo was eliminated in the sixth round ranking 18th, while Yoo-yeon was eliminated during the final episode placing 8th.
 Gong Yu-bin was a contestant on the TV Chosun junior cooking show I am Chef, making it to the Top 3.
-Kotone, Nien, and Xinyu were contestants on the Mnet survival show Girls Planet 999; Kotone and Xinyu were eliminated in the 11th episode, with Kotone ranking P24 and J09, and Xinyu ranking P22 and C07, and Nien was eliminated on the 8th episode ranking C15.
-Kim Chae-won was a contestant on SBS survival show Universe Ticket, and was eliminated in the first round, ranking 70th.
+Kotone, Nien, and Xinyu were contestants on the Mnet survival show Girls Planet 999; Kotone and Xinyu were eliminated in the 11th episode, with Kotone ranking P24 and J09, and Xinyu ranking P22 and C07, while Nien was eliminated on the 8th episode ranking C15.
+Kim Chae-won was a contestant on SBS survival show Universe Ticket, and was eliminated in the second round, ranking 69th.